 If you have any other questions about DVDs, please see our DVD FAQ.

-The debate over storage capacity goes back far beyond optical media to the early days of computing.
-Many of the first computer companies were started by engineers, mathematicians, and other people from the scientific community.
-These people were used to reporting the capacity of their products according to the International System of Units, also known as the metric system.
+The issue of measurement for data capacity is an old one.
+It spans back into the early days of computing entirely.
+Many of the first computer companies were started by engineers, mathematicians, and other scientific community members.
+These groups of people were used to reporting capacity in the International System of Units, otherwise known as the metric system.

-The International System of Units (SI prefix) is also known as the decimal system because it is a “base 10″ system.
+The International System of Units (SI prefix) is also called the decimal system because it is a “base 10” system.
 This means that all measurements use a value of ten as their “base.”
-So, a disc with 4.7 gigabytes of storage space is equal to 4.7 billion bytes, right?
-Well, not exactly.
+So, you would expect that a disc with 4.7 gigabytes would equal 4.7 billion bytes.
+Except this isn’t exactly the case.